COLUMBIA, Mo. — Maybe Missouri should rally for Rhyan more than once a year.

 “If you look at Arkansas statistically they’re one of the better defensive teams that defends the 3,” Martin said.
 “When you defend the 3, you have extend out.
 So you have to drive the ball to take advantage.
 Don't settle for 3s.
 It was probably a blessing for us.”

 Rebounding was essential in this one, too.
 After West Virginia and Texas A&M manhandled the Tigers on the glass by margins of 20 and 19 the last two weeks, Martin challenged his team to clean the boards against the Razorbacks.
 Before the game, Martin sent a text message to every player, Nikko shared.
 The text read, “Who’s joining Mitch in the 10-rebound club tonight?”

 “I told Mitch before the game,” Nikko said, “‘I’m joining you.’”

-In a performance inspired by the day’s ultimate survivor, Nikko embraced that challenge.
+In a performance inspired by the day’s namesake, Nikko embraced that challenge.